Elevation - 8 of 42

-There are frequently multiple sources of elevation data that cover a given location.
-Preference is given to that which is the most detailed and up-to-date, unless there are overriding quality concerns.
-An important qualification is that any candidate source data be freely redistributable.
-Data source requirements for the NED seamless layers are listed below:
+There are frequently multiple sources of elevation data held by the USGS that cover a given geographic location.
+In generation of the seamless DEMs, preference is given to that which is the most detailed and up-to-date, unless there are overriding quality concerns.
+Data source requirements for the seamless layers are listed below:

 - Bare-earth elevation surface